NickG-Math/Mackey/Doc.md

 \section req Requirements
  * C++17 and the standard library.
  * <a href=" http://eigen.tuxfamily.org/index.php?title=Main_Page">Eigen</a>, a header only library for matrix manipulation.
 I've tested the code with Eigen 3.3.7 though newer versions shouldn't break compatibility.

+Optionally:
- * Optional: For improved performance you can use the Intel MKL with Eigen and further combine with OpenMP for multithreading.
+ * For improved performance you can use the Intel MKL with Eigen and further combine with OpenMP for multithreading.
+ * For serialization we support the <a href="https://uscilab.github.io/cereal">Cereal</a> library.
- * Optional: To draw the multiplication graphs you will need Graphviz.
+ * To draw the multiplication graphs you can use <a href="https://www.graphviz.org">Graphviz</a>.

 \section install Installation

 * To install simply clone/download the <a href="https://github.com/NickG-Math/Mackey">repository</a> and include it in your path.
-You will also need to do the same with Eigen.
+You will also need to include Eigen and, if serialization is desired, Cereal.

 * See the page \ref use for a tutorial on using the library.